jw2249a/2017-bayes-audit/2017-code/README.md

 the resulting information into the directory:

     3-audit
-       32-audited-votes
+       33-audited-votes

 From a collection managers point of view, the process is **asynchronous** with the operations of Audit Central.
 A collection manager can update her audited votes file whenever she is ready to do so.

-These updates do **not** need to be synchronized on a per-stage basis.
+These updates do **not** need to be synchronized with the operations of Audit Central.
 (Note again that each updated audited-votes file contains *all* of the audited votes from the collection;
 they are cumulative.)
 (For non-Bayesian risk measurement methods, the uploads may need to be synchronized.)